up9inc/mockintosh/Configuring.md

 - `body` as string or file reference
 - `useTemplating` for the ability to disable template evaluating on response pieces

-Here is config example with illustrations of several variants to define endpoint:
+Here is config example with illustrations of several variants of endpoint definition:

 ```yaml
 services: